Selina Kyle (Batman Returns)

+Fictional character biography

+Selina Kyle is the meek assistant and secretary of wealthy industrialist Max Shreck (Christopher Walken).
+Despite his aloof nature, Selina remains loyal to Shreck to the point that Vicki Vale (Kim Basinger) and Alexander Knox (Robert Wuhl) believe her to be Shreck's wife.
+At some point, Selina crosses paths with the Joker (Jack Nicholson) outside the Gotham museum and is terrified, but he spares her life.
+Though the Joker perishes in battle against Batman, he later resurfaces and makes his presence known to Gotham via a television broadcast, causing Selina to panic and barricade her apartment, unaware that the "Joker" is actually Karlo Babić impersonating him.
+Batman eventually uncovers the façade and Babić is taken by the authorities.

-As part of her larger plan to destroy Shreck, she allies herself with the Penguin (Danny DeVito), which attracts Batman's (Michael Keaton) attention.
-Meanwhile, she begins a relationship with Bruce Wayne, at first not knowing that he is Batman.
-At the climax of the film, Catwoman tries to kill Shreck.
-Although Shreck shoots her several times, he fails to kill her.
+A while later, Shreck attempts to kill Selina to silence her when she inadvertently uncovers his plot to build a power plant which would covertly siphon and hoard electricity from Gotham City.
+Several fabric canopies help to break her fall and Selina is awakened by a group of alley cats.
+She returns home and suffers a psychotic breakdown by her near-death experience, angrily crafting a costume from a black raincoat and adopting the name Catwoman.
+As part of her larger plan to destroy Shreck, she allies herself with the Penguin (Danny DeVito), which attracts Batman's (Michael Keaton) attention but she is later betrayed.
+Meanwhile, Selina begins a relationship with Bruce Wayne, at first not knowing that he is Batman, nor he knowing she is Catwoman.
+At the climax of the film, Catwoman in her torn costume is intent on killing Shreck.
+Although Shreck shoots her several times, he fails to kill her again.
 She then kills Shreck by kissing him with a taser in her mouth while holding onto an exposed power cable.
 An explosion ensues, but afterwards, Batman finds only Shreck's charred corpse.
 As the Bat-signal later shines in the night sky, Catwoman is seen watching from afar.